Jonnyauk/Wonderflux/README.txt

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-Welcome to the Wonderflux - a free, Open Source theme framework for WordPress.
+Welcome to the Wonderflux - a free, Open Source theme framework for WordPress and BuddyPress.

 Wonderflux is distributed under the GPL v2 license just like WordPress (yes - that means FREE basically!).
-There are no plans to ever charge for Wonderflux, it will always remain GPL v2 license.

-Just to clarify then - YES, you can use Wonderflux on as many commercial, non-commercial, personal WordPress sites as you wish, without any fee or subscription required.
+Just to clarify then - YES, you can use Wonderflux on as many commercial, non-commercial, and personal WordPress sites as you wish, without any fee or subscription required.

 Any developers are welcome to offer code contributions - the project is open to any ideas and improvements;) The goal is to develop a framework for everyone to use, for free, to make amazing WordPress sites!

 Drop by: